msinamsina/pyautomail/docs/getting-started.rst

 1. Automail command-line interface (CLI) tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you install automail, you will also get a command-line interface (CLI) tool called `automail`.
+When you install pyautomail, you will also get a command-line interface (CLI) tool called `automail`.
 This tool can be used to send emails from the command line, without writing any Python code.
 So if you want to send a quick email without writing a script, you can use the CLI tool.